Irregular sleep–wake rhythm disorder

 Irregular sleep–wake rhythm disorder (ISWRD) is a rare form of circadian rhythm sleep disorder.
 It is characterized by numerous naps throughout the 24-hour period, no main nighttime sleep episode, and irregularity from day to day.
 Affected individuals have no pattern of when they are awake or asleep, may have poor quality sleep, and often may be very sleepy while they are awake.

 The total time asleep per 24 hours is normal for the person's age.
 The disorder is serious—an invisible disability.
 It can create social, familial, and work problems, making it hard for a person to maintain relationships and responsibilities, and may make a person home-bound and isolated.

 Causes

 ISWRD has various causes, including neurological disorders such as dementia (particularly Alzheimer's disease), brain damage, or intellectual disabilities.
-It is thought that those affected have a weak circadian clock.
+It is thought that those affected have a weak circadian clock and to involve altered levels of pineal melatonin, a hormone that signals biological night and suppresses the brain's wake-promoting signals.
 The risk for the disorder increases with age, but only due to increased prevalence of co-morbid medical disorders.